gerritnowald/FRITZSmartEnergy210_Gmail_Logger/README.md

+# Logging of Power & Temperature Data from *FRITZ!Smart Energy 210* socket

+A *FRITZ!Box* can be configured to send daily E-Mail reports.
-Download *FRITZ!Smart Energy 210* reports using the Gmail API
+These are downloaded using the Gmail API.
-Digitalize temperature plots
-Analyze power & temperature
+The temperature data has to be extracted from pixel images.
+Power & temperature data over time are saved into a csv file and can be analyzed using a Jupyter notebook.

+The main advantage of this complex approach is that no server is required to log the data.
+The data is stored in e-mails and can be retrieved in batch.

 ## setup